NaderAlAwar/VidSearch/README.md

 # Installation Instructions

 ## Extension
 In order to run the extension, open chrome, and go to chrome://extensions.
-Enable developer mode, click on load unpacked and select the directory that contains the manifest.json file.
+Enable developer mode, click on load unpacked and select the directory that contains the manifest.json file (the manifest.json file is located in the chrome_extension directory).
 At this point, a greyed out button should appear in the top right.
 To test the extension, go to youtube.com, and then click on a video.

 ## Classifier
 For the classifier to work, follow these steps.
 Note that the classifier requires Python 3.